 When running the numbers, Reid recommends analyzing a full year to gain a realistic idea of costs and profits.

-ally.
+“Look at it annually.
 Say you’re growing spinach in the winter time.
 That budget will look very different, because of the price compared to summer,” Reid says.

 How to Get Started

 Committing to protected agriculture doesn’t have to be an enormous investment, Judson Reid, Extension Vegetable Specialist, Cornell University, says.